 Notice(s): Required by NCRA For the A.A.S.
 Degree in Court Reporting, the student must complete a minimum of 76 credit hours - a minimum of 61 in technical courses and a minimum of 15 in general education courses - all of which must be approved by the program advisor.
-Courses will be selected from those listed above.
-Admission Requirements: High school diploma or GED, a minimum score of 5 on the English portion and a minimum score of 70 on the reading portion of the ACCUPLACER Placement Test.
+Courses will be selected from those listed below.